IBM-Cloud/ansible-collection-ibm/docs/ibm_appid_cloud_directory_user.rst

     (Required for new resource) The AppID instance GUID

+  active (False, bool, True)
+    Determines if the user account is active or not

   create_profile (False, bool, True)
     A boolean indication if a profile should be created for the Cloud Directory user

+  locked_until (False, int, None)
+    Integer (epoch time in milliseconds), determines till when the user account will be locked

+  display_name (False, str, None)
+    Cloud Directory user display name

   user_name (False, str, None)